A Brief History of CRISPR

 And then came Cas12a2.

 The reason behind the enthusiasm of Nature reviewers is pretty simple.
-Cas12a2 mechanism allows the creation of a tool to “programmably kill cells”.
+The cas12a2 mechanism allows the creation of a tool to “programmably kill cells.”

 The first application could be much more efficient editing using the other CRISPR method.
-By combining Cas12a2 with other CRISPR-Cas systems, it could boost the efficiency of CRISPR gene editing through counterselection.
+Combining Cas12a2 with other CRISPR-Cas systems could boost the efficiency of CRISPR gene editing through counterselection.

 CAs12a2-based tests would combine the very high sensitivity of a PCR test with the easiness and cheapness of a home test.
 All without requiring complex machinery.

-And all that would be needed to design a new test would be to know the genome of the virus and design custom crRNA sequences.
+All that would be needed to design a new test would be to know the virus's genome and design custom crRNA sequences.
 Something that can be done in just a few weeks, as the pandemic showed us.

-So at the current level of understanding of Cas12a2, testing seems to be the straight forward application.
+So, at the current level of understanding of Cas12a2, testing seems to be a straightforward application.

 The third possible application could be in using CRISPR-Cas12a2 in cancer treatment.
-A theoretical example could be to program Cas12a2 to react to genetic sequences specific to the cancer cell only, forcing the cancer cell to “suicide”.
-Although this application might be further down the line than the others, due to the complexity of cancer cells’ genetics.
+A theoretical example could be to program Cas12a2 to react to genetic sequences specific to the cancer cell only, forcing the cancer cell to “suicide.”
+However, this application might be further down the line than the others due to the complexity of cancer cells' genetics.

-CRISPR technology seems to still be in its infancy, with entirely new mechanisms still to uncover.
+CRISPR technology is still in its infancy, with entirely new mechanisms to uncover.
 It took the researcher working on Cas12a2 7 years to get good enough results to understand it.
 CRISPR-Cas12a2 has just been published and is still a long way from reaching commercialization.
-I would not be surprised that other variants of CRISPR-Cas systems are still hidden in the preliminary results of other research team over the world.
+I would not be surprised if other variants of CRISPR-Cas systems are still hidden in the preliminary results of other research teams worldwide.